Senegal tracks route of Guinea student in race to stop Ebola

 On the streets of Dakar, locals are angry at the student for bringing Ebola to Senegal.
 Some vent their frustration on the Guinean community, many of them shopkeepers like the student's uncle, running stalls selling items like sugar and soft drinks.

 "There was no Ebola in Senegal.
-It was a Guinean and we should have killed him," said Talla Dieye, who runs a small coffee stand in the Parcelles neighbourhood.
+It was a Guinean and we should have killed him," said Talla Dieye, who runs a small coffee stand in the Parcelles neighborhood.

 (Additional reporting by Saliou Samb and Diadie Ba; Writing by Emma Farge; Editing by Daniel Flynn, Giles Elgood, Larry King)